-Based on the Company's review of these securities, the Company believes that the cost basis is recoverable, and it had no other-than-temporary impairments on these securities as of June 30, 2018.
-The Company does not intend to sell these debt securities and the Company believes it is not more-likely-than-not that it will be required to sell these securities before the recovery of their amortized cost basis, which may be at maturity.
+Based on the Company's review of these securities, the Company believed that the cost basis was recoverable, and it had no other-than-temporary impairments on these securities as of December 31, 2017.
+The Company did not intend to sell these debt securities and the Company believed it was not more-likely-than-not that it would be required to sell these securities before the recovery of their amortized cost basis, which may have been at maturity.